gusibis/module_24/README.md

           <li>Creating the presentation</li>
       </ul>
     <h2>Project Description</h2>
-      <p>We obtained the data from https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation/, years 2013 through 2023</p>
+      <p>We obtained the data from the County Health Rankings & Roadmaps (CHR&R), a program of the University of Wisconsin Population Health Institute.</p>
-      <p>The data was cleaned and prepared using excel first and then with Pandas</p>
+      <p>We downloaded years 2013 through 2023.
+The data was cleaned and prepared using excel first and then with Pandas</p>
+      <p> </p>
+      <h3>Teen Birth Rate</h3>
       <p>In the "The Teen Birth Rate Predictions" notebook we converted all to a dataframe with Pandas, merged all dataframes, removed NaNs.</p>
       <p>We kept the columns 'FIPS', 'county', 'state', "Teen Birth Rate" per each year.
 FIPS stands for "Federal Information Processing Standard."</p>
       <p>Using supervised machine learning with a linear regression model we attempted to predict the of Teen Birth Rate for the years 2025, 2026, and 2027.</p>